What's a One-Wall Kitchen?

 - Upgrade flooring to cork, bamboo or wood-look laminate.

-- Add a door-mount spice rack.
+- Add a door-mount spice rack and retrofit drawers with organizers.

 - Swap the countertop microwave for an over-the-range model.